 2) Recognize Business Strategy

 Your business strategy will drive your social strategy and make it more clear how to market your business on social media.

-If you want to create brand awareness it's a different approach and a more long term perspective than generating more sales, or more profitability this month.
+If you want to create brand awareness, it’s a different approach and a more long-term perspective than generating more sales or profitability this month.